junghan0611/spacemacs/layers/+lang/clojure/README.md

 Type `SPC m h a` to display advanced apropos window.
 Type `SPC m h c` to display the cheatsheet then type in some terms (space separated) to narrow down the list.
-For example, try typing in \"sort map\" to see some functions that deal with sorting maps.
+For example, try typing in "sort map" to see some functions that deal with sorting maps.

 NOTE: If helm is not used, then `cider-apropos` and `cider-cheatsheet` are used.